Convergence of Anisotropic Consensus-Based Optimization in Mean-Field Law: Introduction

 Metaheuristics have a long history as state-of-the-art methods when it comes to tackling hard optimization problems.
 Inspired by self-organization and collective behavior in nature or human society, such as the swarming of flocks of birds or schools of fish~\cite{carrillo2010swarming}, or opinion formation~\cite{toscani2006opinion}, they orchestrate an interplay between locally confined procedures and global strategies, randomness and deterministic decisions, to ensure a robust search for the global minimizer.
 Some prominent examples are Random Search~\cite{rastrigin1963convergence}, Evolutionary Programming~\cite{fogel2006evolutionary}, Genetic Algorithms~\cite{holland1992adaptation}, Ant Colony Optimization~\cite{dorigo2005ant}, Particle Swarm Optimization~\cite{kennedy1995particle} and Simulated Annealing~\cite{aarts1989simulated}.

 CBO follows those guiding principles, but is of much simpler nature and more amenable to theoretical analysis.
-The method uses $N$ agents $V^1,\ldots,V^N$, which are initialized independently according to some law~$\rho_0\in\CP(\bbR^d)$, to explore the domain and to form a global consensus about the minimizer~$\globmin$ as time passes.
-For parameters $\alpha,\lambda,\sigma > 0$ the dynamics of each agent is given by
+The method uses $N$ particles $V^1,\ldots,V^N$, which are initialized independently according to some law~$\rho_0\in\CP(\bbR^d)$, to explore the domain and to form a global consensus about the minimizer~$\globmin$ as time passes.
+For parameters $\alpha,\lambda,\sigma > 0$ the dynamics of each particle is given by

-where $\empmeasure{t}$ denotes the empirical measure of the agents.
-The first term in~\eqref{eq:dyn_micro} is a drift term dragging the respective agent towards the momentaneous consensus point, a weighted average of the agents' positions, computed as
+where $\empmeasure{t}$ denotes the empirical measure of the particles.
+The first term in~\eqref{eq:dyn_micro} is a drift term dragging the respective particle towards the momentaneous consensus point, a weighted average of the particles' positions, computed as